Apostolique/Vyne-Language/README.md

 ## Goals

 * The Vyne language is a general purpose programming language.
-* It should be cross-platform, or platform agnostic.
+* It should be cross-platform.
 * Compile parameters should be included within the source code.

 ## Far Fetched Goals